RidaHQ/VoteScript/README.md

 ## ⚠️ Disclaimer
 This project is intended for **educational and testing purposes only**.
-The author is not responsible for any misuse or violation of third-party terms of service.
+And i am NOT responsible for any misuse or violation of third-party terms of service.

 ---